 - I confirm that I meet all of the Australian Department of Home Affairs visa eligibility criteria for the Business Innovation and Investment (Provisional) visa (subclass 188).

 - I will notify the Victorian Government of any changes to my contact details and agree to participate in any surveys that the Victorian Government may conduct.

 - I will make contact with the Victorian Government (at the contact points noted on this website) within one month of arrival in Victoria.

-- I have a genuine commitment to engage in ongoing eligible business activity that provides economic benefit to Victoria within 23 months of visa activation.
+- In addition to the designated investment of AUD1.5 million, I have a genuine commitment to engage in ongoing business/ investment activity in Victoria within 36 months of arrival.